 The results of the independent investigation into former NFL punter Chris Kluwe's wrongful termination allegations against the Minnesota Vikings are in … and we have no idea what they are.
-Because of this, Kluwe has decided to sue the Vikings.
+Because of this, Kluwe threatened to sue the Vikings in July.

-In a Tuesday press conference, Kluwe claimed that the Vikings have received the report from investigators but are refusing to share it with him or the public, breaking a promise Kluwe claims the team made to him.
-Reports indicate that the findings are favorable toward Kluwe, which could be one reason the team is refusing to make the findings public.
+In a July press conference, Kluwe claimed that the Vikings had received the report from investigators but were refusing to share it with him or the public, breaking a promise Kluwe claimed the team made to him.
+Reports indicated that the findings were favorable toward Kluwe, which could be one reason the team refused to make the findings public.

 In early January, Deadspin published an open letter from Kluwe in which he alleged the Vikings released him in May of 2013 as a direct response to his gay rights activism during the 2012 season.
 The following day, the Vikings announced that they had hired Former Chief Justice of the Minnesota Supreme Court Eric Magnuson and former U.S. Department of Justice Trial Attorney Chris Madel to lead an investigation into the allegations.

-The Vikings released a statement on Tuesday afternoon denying the claims and stated that the report is being evaluated by the Littler Mendelson P.C law firm to provide counsel to the team:
+The Vikings released a statement last month denying the claims and stated that the report would be evaluated by the Littler Mendelson P.C law firm to provide counsel to the team:

 After the Vikings were given the investigative materials from Magnuson and Madel, in order to further maintain objectivity and integrity, the team engaged a nationally-prominent law firm - Littler Mendelson P.C. - to evaluate employment law matters and provide findings and recommendations to the Vikings.
 Those recommendations are to be provided to the team this week.

-Kluwe stated that his attorney will meet with the Vikings on Thursday, and that he will consider dropping the suit if the team releases the report to the public.
+Kluwe responded by saying he would consider dropping the suit if the team releases the report to the public.
 Kluwe's attorney stated that the two sides were near a settlement and confirmed that one of the more prominent allegations has been corroborated by the report.

 Kluwe's attorney said he knows the investigators corroborated Kluwe's claim the Mike Priefer did say the "nuke the gays" comment.— Matt Vensel (@mattvensel) July 15, 2014